FAISALKABIR/Task/README.md

 # Random Task
-Some random task to practice for Machine learning, Artificial Intelligence and Deep Learning.
+Some random task to practice for Machine learning, Artificial Intelligence and Deep Learning problem.